 There are some pet stores that buy their puppies from commercial kennels regulated by the Department of Agriculture.
 However, even these pups tend to be unhealthy and unsocialized.
 This is partly due to the fact that commercial kennels tend to breed many different breeds in one facility and they breed for quantity, not quality.
 Therefore, their interest does not lie in the healthy promotion of a certain breed but rather in how many sales they can get.
 So, before you buy that cute puppy in the window, consider the downsides of pet store pups:

 2. Behavioral Problems: Because breeding is indiscriminate, behavioral problems are not weeded out generationally.
-You'll also find that a pet store's staff is not likely to have any training in dealing with behavior issues so the puppies continue to do the wrong things, which become habit.
+You will also find that a pet store's staff is not likely to have any training in dealing with behavior issues so the puppies continue to do the wrong things, which become habit.

 3. No Socialization: Pet stores pups are often pulled away from their litter at far too young an age, often at only four or five weeks.
 The earliest a puppy should be separated from his pack is eight weeks and most reputable breeders will say at least 10 weeks.
 This lack of time socializing with his siblings means that puppy will not develop important canine skills.
 Likewise, a puppy who has not been handled by people from about three weeks will not naturally socialize well with them.